jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I want to write all this stuff, but I can't keep thinking for you.
 Nor do I want to keep holding your hand.
 This book has been informative enough.
 At the start I asked "are you happy?"
 Now you have to ask yourself "Am I going to do something about it?"

 Our unhappiness is a fire alarm.
-Look around, and see old drafty windows, gas engine cars, call-centres, cable news, mass-producted toys, stupid toilet paper commercials, eight different bosses, another corporate meeting, huge forest fires, idiotic car traffic, leaky faucets, consultant huddles...
+Look around, and see old drafty windows, gas engine cars, call-centres, cable news, mass-producted toys, toilet paper commercials, eight different bosses, another corporate meeting, huge forest fires, idiotic rush hour traffic, leaky faucets, consultant huddles...
 Do you see the Industrial Age?
-Do you want to improve your part of the world with new tools, and use these tools as a lever of power to bring-on more evolution?
+Do you want to improve your part of the world with new Internet Age levers of power?

 Or, do you want to return to the comfort and safety of being a 1969 extra, bragging about gas cars, fake job titles, and McMansions, while following the antagonists rules, and chasing the phantoms of Left/Right politics.
 Did Techvolution click?
 The fate of your life, your kids, and of your society, rests on the simple question—will you step up and become a player god in the game of civlization?